-Studying and living in a foreign country is always an adventure but also be a huge headache.
-Studying in China is an amazing adventure but it comes with challenges as the language, culture, gastronomy and many other aspects can be very different from your home country.
+Studying and living in a foreign country is always an adventure but also comes with many new challenges and considerations.
+Studying in China is an amazing journey that can teach you about yourself, the world, and a new culture.
+But it comes with challenges: a new language, new social norms, new foods, and many other aspects can be very different from your home country.

-We at China Admissions will help you have a good start, teach you the basics and some tips to survive China,
+We at China Admissions will help you have a good start, teach you the basics, and offer some tips to survive China,

 especially the first couple of weeks.